Testing Correlation in Graphs by Counting Bounded Degree Motifs: General Motif Counting Statistic

 \section{General Motif Counting Statistic}

-For the theoretical results, we focus on the \ER model~\cite{paul1959random,gilbert1959random}.
-Specifically, the \ER random graph $\maG(n,p)$ is the graph on $n$ vertices where each edge connects with probability $0<p<1$ independently.
-Under the null hypothesis $\maH_0$, the two graphs $G_1$ and $G_2$ follow $\maG(n,p)$ independently; under the alternative hypothesis $\maH_1$, $G_1$ and $G_2$ follow the following \emph{correlated \ER graph} $\maG(n,p,\rho)$. \begin{definition}[Correlated \ER graph] For two random graphs $G_1,G_2$ with vertex sets $V(G_1),V(G_2)$ and edge sets $E(G_1),E(G_2)$, let $\pi$ denote a latent bijective mapping from $V(G_1)$ to $V(G_2)$.
-We say $(G_1,G_2)$ follows \emph{correlated \ER graph} $\maG(n,p,\rho)$ if both marginal distributions are \ER graph $\maG(n,p)$ and each pair of edges $(uv,\pi(u)\pi(v))$ follows the correlated bivariate Bernoulli distribution with correlation coefficient $\rho$ for any $u,v\in V(G_1)$. \end{definition}

-We then establish the basic properties for the motif counting statistic $\maT_\maM$ under \ER model for general motif family $\maM$.
+In this section, we establish the basic properties for the motif counting statistic $\maT_\maM$ in~\eqref{eq:est-sub-count} under the \ER model for general motif family $\maM$.
 To achieve the detection criterion~\eqref{eq:detection-cretiria}, it is crucial to select an appropriate motif family $\maM$.
-Specifically, we show that the counting statistic based on the following motif family succeeds in detection.
+To this end, we will show that, by choosing appropriate weights $\omega_\sfM$ in $\maT_\maM$,